Team Building

 Beyond Diversity Statistics

-However, assembling a diverse team is only the beginning.
-The key is creating an environment where different perspectives are not just tolerated but actively valued, where team members feel psychologically safe to express dissenting opinions and unconventional ideas.
+Assembling that team is only step one.
+The harder part is making an environment where different views are not just tolerated but used, where people feel safe enough to disagree and to float an unconventional idea.

 The Wellbeing-Performance Connection